YSAI1021/psychiatry-ai-agent/README.md

-# PsyConnect Agent - Multi-Agent Psychiatric Intake System
+# PsyConnect Agent - Psychiatric Intake Assessment System

-A sophisticated multi-agent AI environment designed for conducting psychiatric intake assessments via a conversational interface.
-The system consists of three specialized agents working in sequence to gather information, generate clinical summaries, and provide psychiatrist recommendations.
+A streamlined AI-powered system for conducting psychiatric intake assessments via a conversational interface.
+The system consists of two specialized agents working in sequence to gather information and generate clinical summaries.

 ## Features

-### 🤖 Three-Agent Architecture
+### 🤖 Two-Agent Architecture

 1. **Intake Agent**: Conducts friendly, conversational Q&A to gather clinical information
    - No summarizing or reflecting patient responses
    - Smart topic detection to avoid repeating questions
    - Memory tracking of discussed topics
    - Follows psychiatric interview structure
+   - Asks "Is there anything else you'd like to share before I summarize everything?"
+   - Then asks "Would you like to review a clinical summary of what you shared?"

 2. **Summary Agent**: Generates concise clinical summaries for human clinicians
    - Covers all psychiatric interview sections
    - Factual, structured, and clinically relevant
    - Professional language

-3. **Recommendation Agent**: Matches patients with psychiatrists
-   - Collects user preferences (gender, language, therapy style, etc.)
-   - Filters based on clinical needs and preferences
-   - Provides personalized recommendations

-### 📋 PHQ-9 Integration

-- Self-report questionnaire presented after intake conversation
-- Tracks total score out of 27
-- Integrated into clinical summary
+   - Displays in editable form format

 ### 💬 Modern UI